 Stay safe.
 If you’re exercising before the sun’s up, be proactive and wear brightly colored reflective clothing, such as a vest or tape on your shoes, so drivers and bikers can see you.
 It also helps to carry a light or to wear a hat that has a light built into it.
 It’s best to stay on the sidewalk or a path.
 If you must be on the street, follow the traffic rules by biking along with the traffic or walking against it.

 Work out with your kids.
-There’s no time like summer, when there are ample opportunities to be outside, to encourage your children to get moving.
-Have an early breakfast together, then shoot hoops before it gets too hot.
+There’s no time like spring, when there are ample opportunities to be outside, to encourage your children to get moving.
+Have an early breakfast together, then shoot hoops before it gets too warm.
 Do you have a teenager in the house who wants to get in shape?
 Resolve to do some interval walking or biking together, or sign up for a spinning class.
 You’re not only both getting into great shape, but you’ll work in some valuable communication time as well.